 Or so we are told.

-The idea that a creative person has to have a specific type of career of college major is one of the biggest myths about creativity.
+The idea that a creative person has to have a certain kind of occupation is one of the biggest myths about creativity.

 Creative people come from all backgrounds, education levels, and walks of life.
 Moreover, a person's job is not always a reflection of their creative abilities.